66 Models

 Pre-production Model (Earliest Example in Database)

-Below are excerpts from the earliest Yashica-Mat manual known.
+Below are excerpts from the earliest Yashica-Mat user manual known.
 There are both English and Swedish language versions and the photographs are the same.
 The same camera is featured throughout both.
 The camera body number may be 570??.
 The lens numbers are clearly 18877 taking lens and 43560 viewing lens.
-All the numbers are only 400 or so below Göran's camera featured above and below.
+The body number is no more than 243 below Göran's camera featured above.
 The camera features 75 mm Lumaxar lenses and Copal MX shutter.

-The covers feature a camera with the name on the nameplate as the single word “Yashicamat”.
+The covers of the manuals depict a camera with the name on the nameplate as the single word “Yashicamat”.
 Note the style of the “a”s, these are not used on any other Yashica models but are the same as in the Swedish ad above:

 (Left document image courtesy of Sandu Baciu, right image courtesy of Göran Årelind)